Paweł Machcewicz

-Paweł Mateusz Machcewicz (born April 27, 1966, in Warsaw) is a Polish historian and university professor.
+Paweł Mateusz Machcewicz (born 27 April 1966, in Warsaw) is a Polish historian and university professor.

 Biography

 Machcewicz graduated in 1989 from the Department of History at the University of Warsaw.
-In 1990 he became a research analyst at the Institute of History of the Polish Academy of Sciences.
-In 1993 Machcewicz defended his doctorate, and in 2000 received a post-doctoral degree in humanities in the field of Political Theories.
+In 1990, he became a research analyst at the Institute of History of the Polish Academy of Sciences.
+In 1993, Machcewicz defended his doctorate, and in 2000, received a post-doctoral degree in humanities in the field of Political Theories.
 He was a grant recipient from the Fulbright Foundation of Georgetown University and from the Spanish Ministry of Foreign Affairs, among others.
-In 2009 Machcewicz received the title of Professor of Humanities at the Nicolaus Copernicus University in Toruń.
+In 2009, Machcewicz received the title of Professor of Humanities at the Nicolaus Copernicus University in Toruń.
 He also lectures at the Collegium Civitas.

 Career

-In the years 1999-2006 Machcewicz acted as the editor of one of the featured departments of the historical magazine Mówią wieki.
-From 2000 to 2006 he served as president of the Bureau of Public Education at the Institute of National Remembrance (IPN).
-In 2007 he ran as candidate for the Collegium office of the IPN on the recommendation of Members of Parliament from Civic Platform.
+In the years 1999-2006, Machcewicz acted as the editor of one of the featured departments of the historical magazine Mówią wieki.
+From 2000 to 2006, he served as president of the Bureau of Public Education at the Institute of National Remembrance (IPN).
+In 2007, he ran as a candidate for the Collegium office of the IPN on the recommendation of Members of Parliament from Civic Platform.

 On September 1, 2008, Machcewicz became one of the principal advisers to the Prime Minister of Poland Donald Tusk, and an attorney in the Office of the President of the Council of Ministers, appointed to the Museum of the Second World War in Gdańsk.
-He was honoured with a Jerzy Giedroyc prize among others.
+He was honoured with a Jerzy Giedroyc prize, among others.
 Machcewicz is married, with two children.